uqlibrary/technology-training/Python/python_intro.md

 ## Libraries

-To do more with Python, we will need to import extra libraries.
+To do more with Python, it is easier to import extra libraries.
 Here are a few that are helpful:

 ```python
 pi # throws an error